Julius Speech Recognition Engine Settings

 Plugin_Julius_wordspacing

-Specify whether to separate words in the recognition result output.
+Specifies whether to separate words in recognition output.

-• no: Pack without putting anything between words (default for ja)
+• no: join words without any separator (default for ja)

-• yes: Insert a space between words (default for languages other than ja)
+• yes: insert spaces between words (default for non-ja)

-• comma: Insert a comma between words (compatible with old MMDAgent)
+• comma: insert commas between words (compatible with old MMDAgent)

 Plugin_Julius_wordspacing=yes